Turkey turns to U.S. firms as plans Black Sea gas extraction, official says

 The energy ministry declined to comment on Friday.

-A spokesperson said Chevron's (CVX.N) policy was not to comment on commercial matters.
-An Exxon Mobil (XOM.N) spokesperson declined to comment.
+A spokesperson said Chevron’s policy was not to comment on commercial matters.
+An Exxon Mobil spokesperson declined to comment.

 “The two companies reviewed the technical data and decided to give more time to work in this field together,” the official said.